 by Karen Zando

 There are many skills we can learn and practice to become better listeners.
-Unless we start at a more basic level these skills lose their effectiveness.

 In their book, Coaching for Christian Leaders, Linda Miller and Chad Hall offer three foundational practices that aid us in the art of listening: